 This controller includes a D-pad, six face buttons, and two shoulder buttons.
 It also includes a universal adjustable holder that's used to hold a smartphone or other mobile devices.
 Learn more ›

 This controller is designed for use with the Nintendo Wii system, but it can be paired with a BlackBerry 10 device.
 This controller includes a D-pad and six face buttons (plus a power button).
 Learn more ›

 Requirements for gamepad-enabled compliance

-While you develop your game, there are several things that you need to do so that your game is compliant with gamepad support.
-To be recognized as a gamepad-enabled app, your game must meet the following criteria:
+When you develop your game, there are several things that you need to do so that your game is recognized as a compliant gamepad-enabled app.
+Your game must meet the following criteria:

 - Your game must include the use_gamepad permission in the bar-descriptor.xml file of your project.

 This permission indicates that your game fully supports the use of a gamepad and it